 Passover is a Jewish holiday or festival that lasts 7 to 8 days and is celebrated during early spring.

-During this holiday candles are lit at night and holiday meals like gefilte fish are served.
+During this holiday candles are lit and holiday meals like gefilte fish recipes are served.

-This poached fish patty or ball is made from a mixture of ground and deboned fish - usually carp, pike, or whitefish.
-Although some people like to throw in a little salmon for a change.
+This poached fish patty or ball is made from a mixture of ground and deboned fish - usually carp, pike, and whitefish.
+Although, some people like to throw in a little salmon into their gefilte fish recipe for a change.

 These fish balls or patties are then poached in a broth of vegetables or fish stock for approximately 1 to 1 1/2 hours or longer.